Forrest-110/FastMAC/README.md

 ```
 Finally, install [MAC(3D Registration with Maximal Cliques)](https://github.com/zhangxy0517/3D-Registration-with-Maximal-Cliques/tree/main) as instructed.

+**NOTE: As our PCR method is based on MAC, please install and run MAC first.
+Or If you only want the output sampled correspondences, then it's OK to only install our code.**

 ## Datasets
 The test datasets include KITTI, 3DMatch, 3DLoMatch.
 Please download them from [MAC(3D Registration with Maximal Cliques)](https://github.com/zhangxy0517/3D-Registration-with-Maximal-Cliques/tree/main).